 - Spinoff: The Dacians - Realm of Blood and Mist.
 Set in the same world but featuring Lothaire's Dacian cousins.

 - Stalker with a Crush - Nix is this for Mike Rowe.
 He contacts her under the pretext of his lawyers filing a 'request' that she leave him alone - AKA, a restraining order.
+He apparently gives in to her, but she deliberately forgets the phone number he gave her, because "I remembered I'm a rake."
 Also, in a not-played-for-laughs, protective way, Cadeon for Holly, mostly because she was human and therefore off limits when he met her.

 - Trickster Mentor: Nix to most of the other characters; Regin to Emma.